viebboy/PyGOP/README.md

 * Pooling operation of the modified input signals in the Soma.
 * Sending pulses when the pooled potential exceeds a limit in the Axon hillock.

 By defining a set of nodal operators, pooling operators and activation operators, each GOP can select the suitable operators based on the problem at hand.
 Thus learning a GOP-based network involves finding the suitable operators as well as updating the synaptic weights.
 The author of GOP proposed Progressive Operational Perceptron (POP) algorithm to progressively learn GOP-based networks.
 Later, [Heterogeneous Multilayer Generalized Operational Perceptron (HeMLGOP)](https://arxiv.org/pdf/1804.05093.pdf) algorithm and its variants (HoMLGOP, HeMLRN, HoMLRN) were proposed to learn heterogeneous architecture of GOPs with efficient operator set search procedure.
-In addition, fast version of POP [POPfast](https://arxiv.org/pdf/1808.06377.pdf) was proposed together with memory extensions [POPmemO](https://arxiv.org/pdf/1808.06377.pdf), [POPmemH](https://arxiv.org/pdf/1808.06377.pdf) that augment POPfast by incorporating memory path.
+In addition, fast version of POP, i.e., [POPfast](https://arxiv.org/pdf/1808.06377.pdf) was proposed together with memory extensions [POPmemO](https://arxiv.org/pdf/1808.06377.pdf), [POPmemH](https://arxiv.org/pdf/1808.06377.pdf) that augment POPfast by incorporating memory path.

 Installation
 ============